Saul Goodman: Season 1

 Unhappy with low-paying public defender work and other minor cases, Jimmy hopes to represent county treasurer Craig Kettleman and his wife Betsy, a couple accused of embezzling over $1.6 million.
 They retain HHM, but Jimmy's attempts to represent them leads to an encounter with Tuco Salamanca and Nacho Varga, members of the Juárez Cartel.
 When Nacho plans to rob the Kettlemans, Jimmy anonymously warns them, and their home later appears to have been the scene of a kidnapping.
 Nacho, who had been seen surveilling the Kettlemans, is arrested, and Jimmy defends him and obtains his release.

-Following Mike's hunch, Jimmy discovers the Kettlemans staged their disappearance and are hiding in the foothills behind their home.
+Following a hunch from Mike, Jimmy discovers the Kettlemans staged their disappearance and are hiding in the foothills behind their home.
 When he confronts them, the Kettlemans pay him $30,000 not to turn over the money.
-HHM suggests the Kettlemans take a plea bargain, so they turn to Jimmy for defense.
-Jimmy works with Mike to find the Kettlemans' hiding place.
-Mike then steals the cash from the Kettlemans and delivers it to the district attorney, forcing Craig to accept a guilty plea.
+HHM later suggests the Kettlemans take a plea bargain, so they turn to Jimmy for defense.
+With Kim punished by HHM for losing the case, Jimmy works with Mike to find the Kettlemans' hiding place.
+Mike steals the cash and delivers it to the district attorney, forcing Craig to return to HHM and accept the guilty plea.

-Jimmy produces wills for several elderly clients, exhibiting patience and great rapport, so Kim suggests he focus on an elder law practice.
+Jimmy starts to produce wills for several elderly clients, exhibiting patience and great rapport, so Kim suggests he focus on an elder law practice.
 During a visit to the Sandpiper Crossing retirement home, he finds the company is committing fraud by overcharging clients.
 With Chuck's help, he finds a document that proves the fraud, and Jimmy and Chuck begin a class action lawsuit against Sandpiper.
-When the case grows, Chuck suggests turning it over to HHM, but secretly arranges with Howard to cut Jimmy out of the subsequent litigation.
+When the case grows too big for just them, Chuck suggests turning it over to HHM, but secretly arranges with Howard to cut Jimmy out of the subsequent litigation.

 Jimmy confronts Chuck, who admits that he resents Jimmy's legal career, believing he is still a con artist at heart.
 Jimmy returns to Cicero and spends a week running cons with Marco, who dies of a heart attack as they run what they planned to be their last scam together.
 Jimmy returns to Albuquerque when Kim calls to say that the Sandpiper case has continued to grow, so HHM has brought in another firm, Davis & Main.
 Knowing he understands the details of the case better than anyone and has developed personal relationships with the clients, Kim persuades Davis & Main to hire Jimmy as an associate.
-Jimmy goes home and is prepared to meet with the Davis & Main partners, but he has second thoughts and drives away.
+Jimmy prepares to meet with the Davis & Main partners, but has second thoughts and drives away.